NTIG-Uppsala/Delikat-Flora/_dev_info/definition_of_done.md

 # Definition of Done

-## Innan någonting får markeras som färdigt (Flytta post-it) ska dessa krav uppfyllas:
+## Before anything can be marked as done (Move post-it), these requirements must be met:

-- Allt som går är dokumenterat skriftligt.
+- Everything that works is documented in writing.
-- All debug-kod är borttagen.
+- All debug code is removed.
-- Eventuellt material är på driven.
+- Any material is on the drive.
-- Feedback från AI.
+- Feedback from AI.
-- All kod ska godkännas av [Whatwg Validator](https://whatwg.org/validator/)
+- All code must be approved by [Whatwg Validator](https://whatwg.org/validator/)
-- Alla närvarande i gruppen ska gå igenom koden och se till att de förstår den och se till att den följer vår kodningsstandard.
+- Everyone present in the group must review the code and make sure they understand it and make sure it follows our coding standards.